 *As noted above, the release was intended as 6,000 total cigars.
 It’s unknown what Camacho actually shipped to Nat Sherman and what remains.

 The super delicate almond colored wrapper is one of the silkiest and smoothest wrappers I’ve ever felt and only has a slight oily feel to it.
 It is extremely delicate and has cracked in multiple places already so I’m actually afraid to even cut the cigar.
 To clarify the cigar isn’t under humidified at all.
 What little squeeze I’m willing to give on the cigar shows it has some give and the wrapper isn’t brittle, just delicate like a piece of tissue paper.
 The aroma coming off the wrapper is very mild, almost nonexistent.
 Only slight raisin notes and perhaps cinnamon are barely detectable.
-After as carefully cutting the cigar as I could and having the cap virtually come apart in my hands I take a cold draw and get distinct vanilla and nutty notes.
+After cutting the cigar as carefully as I could and having the cap virtually come apart in my hands, I take a cold draw and get distinct vanilla and nutty notes.

 The cigar starts out with more of that nutty vanilla profile I tasted from the cold draw.
-Overall it’s very mild to start out with and in addition to the vanilla and hazelnut notes I’m getting some sweet cedar and fresh cut hay as well.
-The cigar is so smooth I’m able to essentially retrohale 100% of the smoke which in my experience usually only happens when I’m smoking well aged Cubans.
+Overall it’s very mild to start out with and in addition to the vanilla and hazelnut notes I’m getting some sweet cedar and fresh cut hay.
+The cigar is so smooth I’m able to essentially retrohale 100% of the smoke, which in my experience usually only happens when I’m smoking well aged Cubans.
 While the burn is pretty crooked, almost a 45 degree angle, it doesn’t seem to be affecting the cigar negatively.
 The draw is perfect and plenty of smoke is being produced.

-Starting the second third the Super Limitado has picked up a bit of strength though not more than a mild to medium.
+Starting the second third the Super Limitado has picked up a bit of strength, though not more than a mild to medium.
 Despite the splits throughout the wrapper the cigar seems to be navigating them well and not getting any worse as the burn line passes them.
 With a minor touch up the burn line has returned to almost completely straight.
 The cedar has developed into more of a fresh pencil shavings note while the hay has faded away.
 Hazelnut and vanilla notes have stuck around and a mild white pepper note has started to appear in the background as well.
 The burn line continues to want to angle itself so a few touch ups have been necessary.
 Even though the wrapper is very delicate the cigar itself has excellent construction holding the ash to well over an inch before I roll it off into the ashtray.

-The final third has become a mess of split wrapper however the flavors and draw are still spot on so luckily the issues are purely cosmetic.
+The final third has become a mess of split wrapper, however the flavors and draw are still spot on so luckily the issues are purely cosmetic.
 The strength has stayed below a medium though the retrohale has become a little more difficult.
 Pencil shaving cedar notes and vanilla are still dominating the profile while the white pepper and hazelnut have faded to the background.
 Staying smooth and flavorful until the end I would gladly nub this Camacho, however the wrapper has fallen apart so badly that I have to put it down with about an inch left.

-- Despite putting these in Armored Humidors, the cigars were cracked by the time they left the store according to Charlie.
+- Despite putting these in Armored Humidors, the cigars were cracked by the time they left the store, according to Charlie.

 - As stated above these cigars were originally set to be released to multiple stores, but Camacho confirmed they were only give to Nat Sherman.